Use and Security of Information Systems

 7.2.
 Password construction must comply with the following minimum standard.

 7.2.1.
-All passwords are required to be a minimum length of 16 characters (Passphrase) and are not required to contain special or numerical characters.
+All passwords are required to be a minimum length of sixteen (16) characters (Passphrase) and are not required to contain special or numerical characters.

 7.2.2.
-Access is denied after three unsuccessful login attempts and a security process required to reinstate.
+Access is denied after three (3) unsuccessful login attempts and a security process is required to reinstate.

 7.2.3.
 When passwords are first issued, users are required to change their password on first use.

 7.3.1.
-All administrative accounts are subject to passwords of not less than 8 characters, using special characters, forced change every 180 days with unique last 24.
+All administrative accounts are subject to passwords of not less than eight (8) characters, using special characters, forced change every one-hundred and eight (180) days with unique last 24 passwords.

 7.3.2.
-Long term contractors (generally external providers i.e. not staff) are subject to passwords of not less than 8 characters, using special characters, forced change every 90 days with unique last 5.
+Long-term contractors (generally external providers i.e. not kaimahi) are subject to passwords of not less than eight (8) characters, using special characters, forced change every ninety (90) days with unique last 5 passwords.

 8. IT Asset and Media

 8.3.
-Computers and mobile devices issued by the Polytechnic to users remain the property of the Polytechnic, unless otherwise agreed with Formal Manager, and which are often so in cases of redundancy.
+Computers and mobile devices issued by the Polytechnic to users remain the property of the Polytechnic unless otherwise agreed with the Formal Manager, which often are in cases of redundancy.

 8.4.
 Removable Media

 8.4.1.
 Information stored electronically on removable devices must be encrypted if it contains any information listed below.
-The service desk is available to assist in this activity in confidence.
+The ISS Service Desk is available to assist in this activity in confidence.

 8.5.
 All Polytechnic IT equipment is required to be identified with a unique asset number.
-This number is to remain accessible and only ISS staff are permitted to remove the asset identifier in coordination with Finance.
+This number is to remain accessible and only ISS kaimahi are permitted to remove the asset identifier in coordination with Otago Polytechnic, Finance.

 8.6.
 All Polytechnic IT hardware or media are to be returned to ISS when no longer required or when users terminate their association with the Polytechnic.

 8.7.
 In the event of a Polytechnic IT asset being lost, accidentally damaged, or stolen, the incident is to be reported to the ISS Service Desk.
-It is at the discretion of the Chief Information Officer whether a theft or damage is escalated to the New Zealand Police following the report to ISS Service Desk.
+It is at the discretion of the Executive Director or equivalent whether theft or damage is escalated to the New Zealand Police following the report to the ISS Service Desk.

 8.8.
-Only ISS are authorised to dispose of Polytechnic IT equipment, including software.
+Only ISS is authorised to dispose of Polytechnic IT equipment, including software.

-Note: Polytechnic IT assets include but are not limited to equipment such as laptop/desktop computers, printers and peripheral devices that connect or have access to the Polytechnic network.
-This also includes handheld mobile devices, e.g. phones, tablets.
-IT assets also include all software, whether packaged, or custom built.
+Note: Polytechnic IT assets include but are not limited to equipment such as laptops and desktop computers, printers and peripheral devices that connect or have access to the Polytechnic network.
+This also includes handheld mobile devices, e.g. phones, and tablets.
+IT assets also include all software, whether packaged or custom-built.
 IT media includes but is not limited to USB keys and portable hard drives.

 9. Communications and Operations Management